4 Ways to Use a Liquor Store Loan

 There’s nothing worse than having customers visit your store, only to walk out empty handed because your shelves aren’t fully stocked.
 Many liquor store owners run into inventory issues because they can’t afford to place larger orders, or they simply don’t want to spend invest in more options.
 Sadly, this can be a crucial mistake.
 If patrons realize that other local liquor stores have a wider selection, they probably won’t return to your establishment.

 To avoid this, use your small business loan to order more of existing inventory, or purchase new options.
 You could also offer glassware, gift bags, corkscrews, and other accessories that can accompany liquor purchases.

 3. Open Another Location

 If your liquor store is already profitable, you should consider how you can continue increasing your sales.
-One way to do this is to open an additional liquor store, so that you can serve more customers (potentially in a different geographic area).
+One way to do this is to open an additional liquor store.
+By opening another location, you might be able to serve more customers, potentially in a different geographic area.

 4. Increase Marketing

 If your liquor store isn’t profitable, you should focus on acquiring new customers.
 Using your business loan, you can invest in different marketing ideas, such as: